SiposCristina/Onlinegantt.com_automation_code/README.md

 ![Image Alt](https://github.com/SiposCristina/Onlinegantt.com_automation_code/blob/20e64ecc35b2303dbab2003c09f30e4a50fe16b8/Chart4.jpg)

 <h4>Regression Testing</h4>
-<p>As mentioned above, the script took screenshots while running the regression test, in the Chromium browser.
+<p>As mentioned above, the script took screenshots while running the regression test.
 Below are the screenshots showing that, at the time they were captured, the application was handling the activities as written in the script.

 ![Image Alt](https://github.com/user-attachments/assets/2c6c13ed-dfc2-435a-a4fb-5879fe7383da)